What's happening in the air to make different types of clouds? Could they affect you?

 How do clouds get their shapes?
 The properties of the air surrounding the clouds, known as the "air parcel" containing the clouds.
 There is quite a bit of science behind cloud formation.

 Cloud Science - Cloud formation in the atmosphere is a complex process driven by physics, temperature, and moisture.
 They form when warm, moist air rises and cools, causing the moisture to condense into tiny droplets or ice crystals.
-The process is called condensation, and it's influenced by a lot of things like temperature lapse rate (the rate at which temperature decreases with altitude), moisture in the air, and particles that act as condensation nuclei.
+The process is called condensation, and it's influenced by a lot of things like temperature lapse rate (the rate at which temperature decreases as you go higher in the air), moisture in the air, and particles that act as condensation nuclei.

 For meteorologists and atmospheric scientists, tephigrams and skew-T diagrams are great tools for analyzing and understanding the atmosphere.
 Tephigrams are graphs that show the vertical temperature profile of the atmosphere in meteorology, thus they plot temperature against height in the atmosphere Can you deduce all the other parameters for an air parcel from pressure, temperature, and dew point?
 Yes.
 Based on these, meteorologists can figure out which curve on the thermodynamic graph to follow.